Layan002/AI-task4-joint_state_publisher-ROS-/README.md

 ```

 - Create a catkin workspace if you don't have one already.

+> [!NOTE]
+> A catkin workspace is a directory in the Robot Operating System (ROS) where you can build, develop, and manage your ROS packages.
+Catkin is the official build system of ROS, and it is used to compile and link ROS packages.

 - Update your Ubuntu packages
 ```
 sudo apt-get update